Soham-coder/Raspberry_pi_edge_ML/README.md

 ! git --version

-If this fails with a error message
+If this fails with a error message install git ...

 ! sudo apt install git
 ```